quasarframework/quasar-testing/README.md

 - [ ] [bundlesize](https://github.com/siddharthkp/bundlesize)

-### Contributing
+## Contributing
 Contributions to this repository are highly desirable.
-Please fork and PR.
+Before you make a PR, please open an issue, create a fork and PR.
+See the [Contribution Guidelines](./.github/CONTRIBUTING.md) for more details.
+Please note: Project coordination takes place on the [Discord server](https://discord.gg/5TDhbDg).